wendellpiez/XMLLunchbox/README.md

-# StackerXML
+# XML Lunchbox

 BaseX with Saxon in Docker.
-Stacker.
+A complete and full-featured XQuery/XSLT 3.0 web application solution.

-Inside Docker, a complete XML stack including the BaseX database with file system access along with the state of the art XSLT 3.0 transformation engine, SaxonHE, for XSLT on demand, in pipelines, or as an accessory engine.
+Inside Docker, run the BaseX database with file system access along with the state of the art XSLT 3.0 transformation engine, SaxonHE, for XSLT on demand, in pipelines, or as an accessory engine.
 Optionally, include support for delivering compiled XSLT transformation code (for the freely distributed SaxonJS processor) for end users to run XSLT at home.

 Many thanks to @djbpitt for getting this started.